RealIndrit/blender-import-openctm/README.md

 Import OpenCTM (.ctm)
 ====================

-This Blender plugin allows you to import files in OpenCTM format.
+This Blender plugin (add-on) allows you to import files in OpenCTM format.

 ## Usage